 It is not a new problem.
 Problems have existed in southern Thailand for centuries.
 The problems in southern Thailand go back a very long way (hundreds of years) and are complex.
 The part of the Malay Peninsula that currently forms the southernmost Thai provinces has historically been more closely aligned with Islamic Malaysia and Indonesia than Thailand.

 Some of the current inhabitants believe they are getting a raw deal from the politicians in Bangkok and there is an active separatist movement that uses acts of terrorism to try to achieve this aim.
-It's a complex situation and it is quite possible that extremists from other countries are supporting troublemakers in Thailand to further their own causes.
+It's a complex situation and it is quite possible that extremists from other countries are supporting insurgents in Thailand to further their own causes.

 Violence flared up again after an incident in January 2004 when an army base was raided.
 Soldiers were killed and weapons and ammunition stolen.
-The following months saw an escalation of the violence which eventually led to over 100 people, mainly young Muslim males armed with small knives, being gunned down on 28th April at Matsayit Kreu Se mosque, an already cursed building.
+The following months saw an escalation of violence which eventually led to over 100 people, mainly young Muslim males armed with small knives, being gunned down on 28th April at Matsayit Kreu Se mosque, an already cursed building.

 On October 25th a demonstration in Tak Bai, in Narathiwat province, resulted in about 1,000 people being arrested.
 Their hands were tied behind their backs and they were stacked into army trucks five deep to be taken to an army base.
 By the time the trucks reached their destination, 78 people had died from suffocation or crush injuries.